+Lamb steaks can be cooked a variety of ways, but here, I'll show you my favorite.
 Lamb is a great alternative to beef, and since it is a red meat, feel free to leave the center a little pink and cook it rare or medium rare.
-The cooking process is very easy, and this recipe offers a popular way of seasoning the lamb meat.
-Lamb can be cooked a variety of ways, and lamb leg steaks are a great and easy way to try it.
+The cooking process is very easy, and I'll show you a very popular and delicious way to season the lamb.

-- Finding a lamb leg steak might be challenging; call your local grocery stores to see if they are in stock.
+Finding a lamb leg steak might be challenging; call your local grocery stores to see if they are in stock.
+The leg resembles a steak with a small round bone in the center.
 Whole Foods and HEB often carry them, but other chain stores do, too.
 These steaks resemble a solid steak of meat with a small round bone in the center.
 If you can’t find any, lamb chops can be substituted.

-- Once you have your meat, heat your oven to 350 degrees and prepare a simple pan with a rack for the oven, such as the one pictured.
+- Heat your oven to 350 degrees and prepare a simple pan with a rack for the oven, such as the one pictured.
 Line the pan with tin foil for easy cleanup, and use a light dose of non-stick spray on the rack or olive oil.

 - Place your meat on the rack, spacing evenly.

 - Pour a small amount of pure olive oil in a dish or bowl.
-For cooking, pure olive oil tends to hold up better than extra virgin.
-The amount will depend on how much meat you have.
-If you are not sure, start out small.
+If you are not sure how much you'll need to brown the meat, start out small.
 Using a grill brush, spread the olive oil over the side of the meat that is facing up, then flip it over with a fork or tongs to coat the other side.

-- Next, sprinkle a good amount of garlic powder and rosemary all over the side of the meat facing up.
-We will season the other side mid-way through the cooking process when the meat is turned over.
+- Next, sprinkle a good amount of garlic powder and rosemary all over one side of the meat.
+(You will season the other side mid-way through the cooking process when the meat is turned over.)

 - When the time is up, cut into the meat to make sure it is done to your liking.
-Enjoy alone or with optional mint jelly!
+Enjoy alone or with the mint jelly!